All Episodes

 We watched Kim Jong-un walk across the DMZ into the arms of the South Korean president.

-I don't see Guam threatened anymore, and I see for the first chance the possibility of real denuclearization in the Korean peninsula as a very strong possibility.
+And I see for the first chance the possibility of real denuclearization in the Korean Peninsula as a very strong possibility.

-And of course, I didn't even mention the three hostages left uh that were released last week, or the five top most wanted leaders of ISIS that were killed, or the great economic news the country has.
+And of course, I didn't even mention the three hostages left that were released last week, or the five top most wanted leaders of ISIS that were killed, or the great economic news the country has.

 I understand your primary is tomorrow.